These Household Brands Took Huge Risks To Be Number 1

 Infamous Trust Falls in Business

-Microsoft: Microsoft has definitely seen its fair share of ups and downs over the years with a variety of their tech commodities.
+Microsoft has definitely seen its fair share of ups and downs over the years with a variety of their tech commodities.
 Great for them, they haven’t let their struggles get in the way and have thrived in their tenacity through it all.
 They have continually brought new notions to the table and aren’t afraid of producing something innovative.
 Yes, they’re still a tech giant.
-Their launch of Xbox is big part of that success.
-Microsoft came out with the new product in 2001 when just about everyone was convinced that the PlayStation was incapable of being touched by any possible competitor.
+Their launch of Xbox is a big part of that success.
+Microsoft came out with their new product in 2001.
+This was about the same time that everyone was convinced the PlayStation was incapable of being touched by any possible competitor.

-Pandora: In 2001, Pandora was completely out of money and seriously broke.
-With a bulk of courage, the company’s CEO, Tim Westergren, asked 50 of his employees to defer their salaries for two full years, work for free and help him solve a problem that no other organization was going to solve.
+In 2001, Pandora was completely out of money and seriously broke.
+With a bulk of courage, the company’s CEO, Tim Westergren, asked 50 of his employees to defer their salaries for two full years.
+They worked for free and helped him solve a problem that no other organization was going to solve.
 Big risk, huh?
 Lucky for Westergren, his employees stayed loyal.
-A serious trust fall is asking for help where you didn’t think it was ever possible.
-The risk was worth it.
+A serious trust fall!
+Asking for help when you didn’t think it was ever possible is a huge risk.
+But, the risk was worth it.

-Domino’s: Back in 2010, Domino’s pivoted hard.
+Back in 2010, Domino’s pivoted hard.
 They made a self-deprecating decision to publicly describe their pizza sauce as “ketchup” and crust as “cardboard”.
-They were looking to entirely revamp their line of ingredients and determined that firing bullets at themselves was the best way to go about it.
+They wanted to entirely revamp their line of ingredients and believed that firing bullets at themselves was the best way to go about it.
 It paid off.
-Their strategy could have come up like they were dismantling themselves, but nope – rather a humble makeover.
+Their strategy could have come up like they were dismantling themselves, but nope–rather a humble makeover.

-TOMS: Blake Mycoskie revealed to investors that he not only wanted to produce (what they perceived as) ugly shoes, but also wanted to operate the business on a “buy one, get one” model, giving a pair of shoes to a child in need among every purchase.
-Unfortunate for him at the time, he was laughed off the stage by investors.
-That didn’t stop him.
-Mycoskie made the decision to run the business on his own in the form he felt was essential for the impact he wanted to make.
+Blake Mycoskie revealed to investors that he not only wanted to produce (what they perceived as) ugly shoes.
+But also wanted to operate the business on a “buy one, get one” model, giving a pair of shoes to a child in need among every purchase.
+Unfortunate for him at the time, he was laughed off the stage.
+But that didn’t stop him.
+Mycoskie made the decision to run the business on his own in the way he felt was essential for the impact he wanted to make.
 TOMS ended up clearly defining a new generation of millennial consumerism to the world.